Choosing A Medicare Advantage Plan

 Medicare Advantage Plan options

-The annual enrollment period (AEP) for Medicare Advantage Plans with a Jnauray 2012 effective date begins October 15, 2011 and ends December 7, 2011 .
+The annual enrollment period (AEP) for Medicare Advantage Plans October 15th and ends December 7th.
 You owe it to yourself to take a look at all the options that are available to you.
 Receiving your new member cards and info for your current Medicare Advantage Plan and putting them aside without further investigation, could be your worst move.

 Your annual enrollment period exists for a reason.
 Insurance companies can change plans on a year to year basis and you need to assess the new offering.
 In addition to assessing your current carriers’ new offering, take a look at what else is available.